bdpastl/bdpastl.github.io/courseMaterial/mod1_html/module1_html/HTML.md

 #### Horizontal Lines

-Somtimes you might need to visually differentiate parts of your websites.
+Sometimes you might need to visually differentiate parts of your websites.
 One way to do this is with the `<hr />` tag.
 Notice that it does not have a closing tag, that is because nothing goes inside of it!

 ```html
 <!doctype html>